Dang0v/ESE5190-lab02-setup/README.md

 make -j16
 ```

-Finally, its easy to open the explorer on windows, and drag uf2 files to our board
+Finally, its easy to open the explorer on windows, and drag uf2 files to our board.

 ```
 explorer.exe .